Archive | Uncategorized RSS feed for this archive

 -Age

-At Bennett and Porter Insurance, we do everything we can to help you get the best possible car insurance rates.
-But you can sure help that process.
+We do everything we can to help you get the best possible car insurance rates, but you can assist in the process.
 How?
 Well, you can make sure your credit rates remain high.
-Good credit is an indicator to both lenders and insurers alike that you are someone they are willing to take a chance on.
+Good credit is an indicator to both lenders and insurers alike that you are someone they should be willing to take a chance on.

 Getting a car and getting insurance is not just a simple two step process.
 There is a lot more involved than just asking for insurance and getting it.
 If you’re looking to save money and get great policies, then you need to be paying attention to everything from financial credit scores to your driving habits.

-If you’re looking for new insurance or just want to check and make sure you have the best policies at the best prices, be sure to give Bennett and Porter Insurance a call.
+If you’re looking for new insurance, or just want to check and make sure you have the best policies at the best prices, be sure to give us a call.

-One of the things we love best about providing Arizona insurance services is the number of people we can help.
-You see, we do what most Arizona insurance agencies can’t or won’t do for you: we shop for the best prices and the best policies to meet your specific needs.
+One of the things we love best about providing insurance services is the number of people we can help.
+You see, we do what most insurance agencies can’t or won’t do for you- we shop for the best prices and the best policies to meet your specific needs.
 It’s fun for us and we know our clients love it.

 If you’ve been on our website, then you may have noticed the client testimonials.
 Today, we’d like to provide you with the comments of one satisfied individual:

-But in addition to that, we have always been treated so well by Bennett and Porter employees.
-Thanks Bennett and Porter!
+But in addition to that, we have always been treated so well by employees.
+Thanks!

 So our question to you today is this: what is most important to you?
 Rates?
 Coverage?
 Who you’re working with?

-That’s one of the things we can claim about our company…we have it all.
-If you haven’t talked to a Bennett and Porter Insurance agent yet, then we invite you to give us a try.
+That’s one of the things we can claim about our company… we have it all.
+If you haven’t talked to an agent yet, then we invite you to give us a try.
 We do our best to make your insurance experience a great one!

-Last week, as we were looking up the funny AZ insurance claims we shared with you, we ran across this true story:
+Last week as we were looking up the funny insurance claims we shared with you, we came across this true story:

 A woman sent a letter to her insurance agency requesting they cancel her husband’s life insurance policy.
 Her reason for canceling?
 Her husband had died and she was struggling to pay her bills.